MV Queen of the Oceans: 2002–2020: Oceana

 In November 2002, Ocean Princess entered service with P&O Cruises, operating from Fort Lauderdale, Florida.
 Her official naming ceremony took place in Southampton, England on 21 May 2003.
 She was christened by Anne, Princess Royal.

 In 2003, P&O Princess Cruises merged with Carnival Corporation to become Carnival Corporation & plc.
 As a result, Oceana came under the ownership of Carnival UK, but continued to operate with the P&O Cruises fleet.

-Oceana was last renovated from 29 November and 17 December 2017 after she underwent a £31 million refit at the Blohm+Voss shipyard in Hamburg.
+Oceana was last renovated between 29 November and 17 December 2017 after she underwent a £31 million refit at the Blohm+Voss shipyard in Hamburg.
 Technical work and public area refurbishment were undertaken.

 On 7 July 2020, amid the COVID-19 pandemic, P&O announced that it had sold Oceana to an undisclosed buyer.

 2020–present: Queen of the Oceans

-On 8 July 2020, Greek newspaper Naftemporiki reported that the Iliopoulos family, who leads Seajets, was considering purchasing Oceana to begin cruise operations.
-The reports were later confirmed after Oceana was delivered to Seajets on 21 July 2020 in Patras.
-The former Oceana was later spotted with the Union flag on her bow painted over and bearing a new name, Queen of the Oceans, while docked in Patras.
+On 8 July 2020, Greek newspaper Naftemporiki reported that the Iliopoulos family, who lead Seajets, was considering purchasing Oceana to begin cruise operations.
+The reports were later confirmed after Oceana was delivered to Seajets on 21 July 2020 at Patras.
+The former Oceana was later spotted with the Union flag on her bow painted over and bearing a new name, Queen of the Oceans, while docked at Patras.